matty271828/deployments/README.md

 Up to 9 projects can be deployed without any financial cost.

+## 📋 Prerequisites

+Before using this platform, ensure you have:

+- ✅ A Cloudflare account with R2 enabled
+- ✅ A domain name (can be a subdomain)
+- ✅ A Vite-based frontend project in a GitHub repository
+- ✅ GitHub Personal Access Token with required permissions
+- ✅ Cloudflare API Token with required permissions

 ## 🚀 Quick Start

 ### 1. Use This Template